jacegu/nervion/README.md

   - <del>Adhere to the
   [Twitter Connection guidelines](https://dev.twitter.com/docs/streaming-api/concepts#connecting)</del>
   *done!*
+  - <del>Improve the DSL provided to setup Nervion to validate the client setup</del> *done!*

 Future features will be:

-  - Improve the DSL provided to setup Nervion to validate the client setup
   - Use a gzip compressed stream
+  - Be able to configure the client to skip parsing and yield bare Strings with the JSON of the streamed messages.
+The objective is to improve performance by parsing in other process.